z-mojomoji/sourcerer-app/README.md

 * Build profile automatically with a single click
 * Support of 100 languages (even exotic like COBOL)
 * More than [1000 libraries](https://github.com/sourcerer-io/awesome-libraries) usage detection with per-line statistics
-* Visual repsentation of your developing experience
+* Present better your developing experience
 * *Finally!* Summary of all repositories you've contributed too :tada:
 * Discover interesting facts about yourself
 * :radio: News channels that is relevant to your code